Posted under Blog by Bob Stallard, Sr. Consultant

 Productivity increases, the organization has a better picture of worker performance, and can compare individual or craft performance for training purposes.

-Finally, becomes much easier.
-This means the on each work order are more likely to provide complete information.
+Finally, writing notes becomes much easier.
+This means the notes on each work order are more likely to provide complete information.

 So Why Not Mobile?

 For many, like me, the drawbacks of paper work orders seem obvious.
 With that said, why are so many maintenance teams still using paper for work execution?
 Some reasons I have heard include: